- Eligibility for the Student Training Allowance

 When will you find out about your grant application?

 Processing an application can take up to 8 weeks.
-This can be longer if you are going to an institution outside Canada.
 You will receive a letter in the mail.

 You can also check your Student Financial Assistance account.